PostHog/posthog.com/contents/newsletter/remote-working.md

 At **PostHog**, we organize an annual offsite.
 We’re far from alone, but we think we’re pretty good at them.
 The typical agenda includes a couple of big social events, team dinners, a day-long hackathon, all-hands strategy sessions and workshops, company culture exercises, and time for people to get some downtime and explore.

 Want to know how we plan great offsites?
-Look no further than [our handbook](https://posthog.com/handbook/company/offsites) – it even has a comprehensive checklist and some templates you can use to get started.
-But, for successful remote teams, meeting up goes beyond annual offsites.
-We also encourage individual teams to get together once a year to dig into specific projects and do in-person onboarding for all our new hires.
+Look no further than [our handbook](https://posthog.com/handbook/company/offsites) – it even has a comprehensive checklist and some templates you can use to get started. **GitLab** also has some [useful tips]([url](https://handbook.gitlab.com/handbook/leadership/in-person/)) on how to get the most out of offsites.

+The best-functioning remote teams also have budgets for booking co-working spaces – it's a great way of encouraging people to go out and find [their third place]([url](https://www.theatlantic.com/family/archive/2022/04/third-places-meet-new-people-pandemic/629468/)).
+At PostHog, we also encourage individual teams to get together once a year to dig into specific projects and do in-person onboarding for all our new hires.
 Everyone at the company also has a quarterly travel budget so they can meet up with colleagues all over the world and solve some of the company’s biggest challenges.

 ### Good reads for making remote working really work 📖